 In a similar way, remote companies must incorporate data security solutions to ensure their clients’ secrets and code stay protected.
 But how do you prevent security breaches in a world where your team is scattered on all four sides of the world?

 Here are a few tips for incorporating data security into your company culture and making your hackers say: ”Maybe we’ll try some other time.”

 1. Outline Strong Password Management Policies

 It’s in our human nature to use bad practices when it comes to passwords.
 But can you blame us?
-The average person switches between dozens of apps and tools daily.
+The average person switches between dozens of apps and tools daily, ranging from project management tools to video conference platforms.
 You log into Slack to share a word with your remote employees, open Asana to check your outstanding tasks, and go to Google Hangouts to join a video call.

 With so many apps to juggle, people usually use the same password over again.
 In fact, a 2018 survey by OpenVPN found that 25% of employees use the same password for every enterprise system they access on a regular basis.
 These passwords follow a recognizable pattern and are usually a combination of:

 - favorite food